Frequently asked questions

 After our initial contact, parents or guardians will complete intake paperwork.

-Then, the psychologist will meet with you for an Intake/Consultation session.
+Then, the child psychologist will meet with you for an Intake/Consultation session.
 During this visit, you will have the opportunity to share your concerns, ask questions about the therapy process, learn about your child's rights, and work alongside the psychologist to develop a therapeutic plan for your child.

 You'll be invited to join your child in their first session.
 Together, you'll be introduced to the psychologist and the play therapy room, where we'll go over their rights as a group.
 The priority for this session is creating a safe space where your child can feel comfortable within the play therapy room and with the therapist.